mvanhalen/Vending-Machine-Demo/README.md

 No Database or storage used.
 All runs in memory.
 To reset to default values just hit the red button or refresh teh page.
 A better ui and mobile friedly.
 UI Logic does not include stock checks now.
 Reconnection logic for web sockets in case of failure.
-So having a long session might break te connection and a refresh of the window is needed.
+So having a long session might break the connection and a refresh of the window is needed.
 Tighter integration with node and vue based on parcel js, vuex and vue templates